 Cold liquid applied technology

-Liquid applied waterproofing systems not only meet all the required criteria necessary in handling these often difficult waterproofing applications, they also provide a cost effective method of dealing with everything from a completely flat roof to a duck pond.
+Liquid applied waterproofing systems not only meet all the required criteria necessary in handling these often difficult waterproofing applications, they also provide a cost effective method of waterproofing thanks to the rapid curing, wet-on-wet application process.